-19 Kagan, "The Weight of Geopolitics."
-23.

-international norms.20 Finally, scholars emphasizing the "neighborhood effect" meld the direct imposition and subtler aspects together but instead of focusing on the global balance of power these scholars emphasize the role of regional powers in determining the form of government of a country.21 While scholars in this school of thought may have different opinions on exactly how the most powerful states in the international system impact the internal politics of less powerful states, they all agree on the basic principle that shifting geopolitics have a role in explaining the growth and recession of global democracy.
+Regarding the latter, some scholars claim that powerful states can have an impact on the regime type of smaller states by the power of example (Nathan 2015, 158).
+In this telling, it was the example of the success of the democratic members of the European Community that led to the collapse of authoritarian regimes in Southern Europe in the 1970s and the peaceful democratization of those countries (Kagan 2015, 23).
+Other scholars in this school focus more on the role of international norms in promoting different forms of government and the role the most powerful states have in shaping international norms (Huntington 1991, 67).
+Finally, scholars emphasizing the "neighborhood effect" meld the direct imposition and subtler aspects together but instead of focusing on the global balance of power, these scholars emphasize the role of regional powers in determining the form of government of a country (Way 2011, 14).
+While scholars in this school of thought may have different opinions on exactly how the most powerful states in the international system impact the internal politics of less powerful states, they all agree on the basic principle that shifting geopolitics have a role in explaining the growth and recession of global democracy.

 With regards to my research, the geopolitical school is important because of the influence of successful authoritarian regimes on Hungary.
-One example that establishes that successful authoritarian countries, such as Russia and China, are having an influence on the political culture of Hungary is a speech given by Hungarian Prime Minister Viktor Orban gave in 2014.
+One example which establishes that successful authoritarian countries, such as Russia and China, are having an influence on Hungary's political culture is a speech given by Hungarian Prime Minister Viktor Orban gave in 2014.
 In it, he claims that the dominant issue of the day was finding a method of organizing government that can compete in the global system and furthermore that "systems that are not Western, not liberal, not liberal democracies and perhaps not even democracies, can nevertheless make their nations successful.
-The stars of the international analysts today are Singapore, China, India, Russia and Turkey."
+The stars of the international analysts today are Singapore, China, India, Russia and Turkey" ("Prime Minister Viktor Orbán's Speech at the 25th Bálványos Summer Free University and Student Camp," July 26, 2014).
 After spending most of the twentieth century dominated by foreign powers, first Nazi Germany and later the Soviet Union, Hungary views success in the international system as essential for its survival.